wol-soft/php-json-schema-model-generator/docs/source/nonStandardExtensions/filter.rst

 Filter
 ======

 Filter can be used to preprocess values.
 Filters are applied after the required and type validation.
-If a filter is applied to a property which has a type which is not supported by the filter an exception will be thrown.
+If a filter is applied to a property which has a type which is not supported by the filter an IncompatibleFilterException will be thrown.
 Filters can be either supplied as a string or as a list of filters (multiple filters can be applied to a single property):

 .. code-block:: json